MarraLtd/Power-Platform-Local-Gov-Component-Library/docs/components/Address.md

     - **Default:** - True
 - **Show subtitle - ShowSubtitle** - Boolean value that controls the subtitle visibility.
     - **Default:** - True
 - **Submit enabled - SubmitEnabled** - Enables submit functionality.
 When this is false, live validation is used.
-To hook up submit functionality to an extrenal control see [Form Actions docs](./../FormActions.md).
+To hook up submit functionality to an external control see [Form Actions docs](./../FormActions.md).
     - **Default:** - True
 - **Submit - Submit** - Boolean to trigger the on submit functionality.
 Only works when SubmitEnabled is set to true.
     - **Default:** - False